 News reports notwithstanding, people are living longer than ever before.
 That means many more years of enjoying a well-earned retirement.
-However, longer lifespans make it critical to carefully manage risk – even after retirement – to ensure that you have the funds you need to maintain your lifestyle.
+However, longer lifespans make it critical to carefully manage risk – even after retirement – to ensure you have the funds you need to maintain your lifestyle.
 These are seven ways you can protect your retirement income from perils like inflation, market volatility, or outliving your savings.

 Keep Your Emotions in Check